seyi/cryptographic-Thots/README.md

 Also contains tools for quick display of mathematical forms on the console that may prove useful for testing of mathematical ideas and perhaps hypothesis.

-Could be useful for rapid prototyping cryptographic ideas
+Could be useful for rapid prototyping of cryptographic ideas

 Contains the following algorithm in pure Erlang:
 - Integer Factorization